nomad-coe/nomad-lab-homepage/README.md

 To edit the project, we recommend vs studio code.
 The most important files are `src/index.html` and `styles.scss`.

 This project uses google's [web implementation](https://m2.material.io/develop/web) of material design 2.

+# deploy and access the page

+Any change to the `main` brach, will trigger github actions to build and deploy the project.
+The deployed project is run as a github page here: https://nomad-coe.github.io/nomad-lab-homepage/.